wes3985/CoverageCompacter/README.md

 OUTPUT of CoverageCompacter with binSize set to '3'
 Notes:
-- The area between postion 6 and postion 8 has 3 bp with zero coverage, in cases where splits occur that could reasonably fit into both adjacent loci, the loci is split and the extra non-covered base is allocated to the previous loci
+- The area between postion 6 and postion 8 has 3 bp with zero coverage, this is the length of a whole bin so in this case merges the entire region into a single loci.
 ```
 chr	start	end	size	firstCoveredBase	lastCoveredBase	meanCoverage	NBasesCovered	DepthSum	coverageFraction
-chr1	1	7	7	3	5	0.42857142857142855	3	3	0.42857142857142855
-chr1	8	19	12	9	18	0.5833333333333334	7	7	0.5833333333333334
+chr1	1	19	19	3	18	0.5263157894736842	10	10	0.5263157894736842
 ```

 INPUT EXAMPLE 2: